 A Newborn Care Specialist* (NCS), formerly known as a "night nurse", "baby nurse", or "babynurse" is a non-medical professional trained and skilled in newborn care, parental education, and family support.
 My job is to help nurture and care for your newborn(s) while providing guidance and education to you, the parent.
 I'll be there to help you get your baby off to a great start.

-What is a Certified Lactation Counselor (CLC)?
+What does a Certified Lactation Counselor (CLC) do?

 "A CLC certification identifies a professional in lactation counseling who has demonstrated the necessary skills, knowledge, and attitudes to provide clinical breastfeeding counseling and management support to families who are thinking about breastfeeding or who have questions or problems during the course of breastfeeding/lactation." - AALP